 - Other great recipes with cranberry

 - How to make sweet potato bread with cranberries

 About Cranberry Sweet Potato Bread

 There are plenty of fall flavors to explore in the cooler months, and two of my personal faves are cranberry and sweet potato.

-So, naturally, this sweet potato bread recipe baked cranberries and topped with sugary drizzle is a must-make once the weather gets cooler.
+So, naturally, this sweet potato bread recipe baked with cranberries and topped with sugary drizzle is a must-make once the weather gets cooler.

 Do you have to use self-rising flour?

 There are multiple types of flour out there, and this one calls for self-rising flour (as opposed to all-purpose flour).

 So, what’s the difference?
 Why use self-rising flour?

 Self-rising flour is all-purpose flour with a bit of baking powder and salt already mixed in.
 Using it helps speed up the baking process (less ingredients to measure, even if they’re small amounts) but it can also restrict you to the baking powder/salt ratio that’s built into the self-rising flour.
 Self-rising flour is common in southern recipes.